GiraffeSummer/ConsoleChat/HOW_TO_MAKE_COMMAND.md

 <br>

-This was all there is to know at this moment, I hopefully will add more features, and feel free to suggest features!
+This was all there is to know at this moment, I hopefully will add more features.

+If anyone requires more data or functions feel free to suggest it!